 There are also limits built into the plan to protect against low-revenue teams from collecting too much, such as the Memphis Grizzlies, Indiana Pacers, Charlotte Hornets and Milwaukee Bucks, with no team to receive revenue-sharing distributions would increase a team’s profitability to more than $10 million.

-The plan makes teams responsible for meeting revenue benchmarks, based on the size of the market (based on the number of TV households in the team’s designated market area) in which they play.
+The plan makes teams responsible for meeting revenue benchmarks, based on the size of the market in which they play (defined as the number of TV households in its team’s designated market area).
 Revenue benchmarks range from 65% (New Orleans) to 160% (New York and Brooklyn) of the league average revenues.
 Any team that falls short of its benchmark is credited with excess revenues it didn’t actually collect for the purposes of the calculation — in other words, teams are penalized for underperforming, by being made to appear more profitable than they truly are, and thus requiring them to contribute more to the pool.

 The Heat is considered, by the NBA’s definition, to be a small market team.
 It has just 1.58 million TV households in its designated market area, which makes it impossible to compete with the likes of a New York City (7.4 million) or L.A.
 (5.6 million).
 In fact, the Heat ranks just 17th in overall market size among the league’s 30 teams.
 The mean and median market size for all NBA cities is 2.35 million and 1.77 million, respectively.